wpwupingwp/OGU/README.md

     Finally, primer pairs were reordered by score to make it easy for user to find "best" primer pairs they want.
+## Application
+BarcodeFinder could be used to:
+* Collect data from Genbank.
+Full-support of Genbank's query syntax and optimization of download process make it easy for usage.
+* Convert gb file to fasta.
+The software make good use of annotation in gb file to generate well-organized fasta files.
+Particularly, the extraction of complete taxonomy ranks made it super useful for phylogenetic researchers.
+* Clean data.
+Various strategies were offered to remove redundant sequences.
+  Several filters were also provided to pick out abnormal sequences.
+* Evaluate sequence polymorphism.
+Supports kinds of methods to calculate variance of whole alignment and to mark high-variance region.
+Compatible with ambiguous base and gap.
+Utilizes phylogenetic method to provide robust result.
+* Design universal primer.
+Abundant options, smart algorithm and strict validation result in reliable primers.
+* Discover novel DNA barcode for specific taxa.
+Automatic and high-efficient process could significantly reduce researchers work to find new barcodes.
 # Prerequisite
 ## Hardware
 BarcodeFinder requires few computational resources.
 A normal PC/laptop is